-It makes no sense for us to die (it's not our fault, the debt), Yet pay we pay, and pay some more, When all we give cannot abet The promises they promise, Paid by blood and painful sweat.
+It makes no sense for us to die (it's not our fault, the debt), Yet pay we pay, and pay some more, When all we give cannot abet The promises they promise, With our blood, our tears, our sweat.

-They claim to know the future Of our homes, our jobs, our trade; We've trusted them thus far, at least, (in spite of the mess they've made).
-I wonder if they really know, Or are they over-paid.
+They claim to know the future Of our homes, our jobs, our trade.
+We've trusted them thus far, at least, (in spite of the mess they've made).
+I wonder if they really know, Or if they're over-paid.